What Headphones Does MKBHD Use? (His Personal Picks vs. What He Reviews)

 One thing that makes MKBHD's setup unique: he's always wearing something new.
 He reviews 30+ pairs of headphones per year, so at any given time he might be testing Jabra, Sennheiser, Apple AirPods Max, or something unreleased.

-His personal daily drivers (XM5, QC Ultra) are what he returns to when he doesn't have a review unit to test.
-That's the tell โ€” what do you reach for when you're not required to use anything specific.
+His personal daily drivers (AirPods Max, Volur IEMs) are what he returns to when he doesn't have a review unit to test.
+That's the tell - what do you reach for when you're not required to use anything specific.
+The XM5 and QC Ultra are what he recommends to viewers in reviews, which is a different thing.

 How This Helps You Buy